muqsitnawaz/cadmus/README.md

-Current AI agents and their memory mechanism do not provide a unified way to store and retrieve the latest and most similar messages which is often time needed when using the APIs of LLMS providers e.g. OpenAI.
+Current AI agents and their memory mechanism do not provide a unified way to store and retrieve the latest and most similar messages which is often time needed when using the APIs of LLMs providers e.g. OpenAI.

 In a real-world AI product, it is generally not feasible to store all this information in the LLM context.
 For example, in a chatbot, the conversation history can be range from months to years.
 Similarly,